JalalSayed1/Robotic-arm/README.md

 | R | 4 | Ω | resistance |
 | G | 9.81 | m/s<sup>2</sup> | acceleration of gravity |

-## Responses

-1. MATLAB reponse:
-**[IMAGE]**
-2. Simulink block diagram response:
-**[IMAGE]**

-The responses show how the motor angle, arm position and speed are related together.
-Initially, the motor changes its angle fast because its sensor shows that the arm is positioned at -9°.
-Therefore, the forearm’s speed and the angle changed quickly.
-Then, as the motor slows down, the speed and angle of the forearm slow down too until reaching a steady state at around 55° (i.e. the reference angle) and speed of 0.

 ## Initial Conditions, Numerical Integration Solver & Step-Size Selection

 - Initial conditions: angle of forearm = theta F = -9°.